AchillesPunks/repository.bingie.mod/README.md

-# Skin Titan BINGIE
+# Skin Titan BINGIE MOD

-The new Titan for Kodi Leia...
+The BINGIE MOD for Kodi Leia...

 #IMPORTANT NOTE FOR USERS#
-Install the skin through the official bingie repository for updates and the supported addons required!
+Install the official bingie repository for updates and the supported addons required!
 The content here is for developing purposes! https://github.com/cartmandos/repository.bingie

-Join the official thread for updates: https://forum.kodi.tv/showthread.php?tid=334820
+Join the official of Titan BINGIE MOD thread for updates: https://forum.kodi.tv/showthread.php?tid=355993 To get the zip file only via github: https://github.com/AchillesPunks/repository.bingie.mod/archive/master.zip

-Special Thanks to @marcelveldt for all of his work on the original code for Titan skin & addons.
+Special Thanks to @marcelveldt and @cartman.dos for all of his work on the original code for Titan skin & addons. and everyone else who have helped or contributed in any way!

-Thanks to @marduklev for helping out all along the way and a lot of great ideas!
-Thanks to @sualfred and @jurialmunkey for setting the example of how to be awsome in coding practices! and everyone else who have helped or contributed in any way!
+#WHAT HAS OF NEW BINGIE MOD#

+#1.0.3_mod (yyyy/mm/dd)
+_ New .................

+#1.0.4_mod (yyyy/mm/dd)
+_New ...................